A modern CLI framework for DGet Started with Dub

 Like it long and hard?
 I don't either, which is why you should drop your other languages and move to D!

-With one of the most advanced metaprogramming capabilities for a compiled language; clean and easy to read syntax; and the potential for jokes about phallic objects, D allows you to write productive python-like code while leveraging the perfomance benefits of a natively compiled language.
+With one of the most advanced metaprogramming capabilities available for a compiled language; clean and easy to read syntax; and the potential for jokes about phallic objects, D allows you to write productive python-like code while leveraging the perfomance benefits of a natively compiled language.

 It's not about the size of your codebase, its how you use it.